Table of Contents

 Key takeaway

-Continuous development (CD) is a software development practice that focuses on continuously improving and evolving software applications through iterative development cycles.
+Continuous deployment (CD) is a software development practice that focuses on continuously improving and evolving software applications through iterative development cycles.
 This article highlights the importance of rapid iteration, customer feedback, and data-driven decision-making to drive product evolution and meet changing user needs.

 Introduction